TheCedarPrince/thecedarprince.github.io/notes/01022021034134-automated-contact-tracing.md

-@def title = "Automated And Partly Automated Contact Tracing: A Systematic Review To Inform The Control Of COVID-19"
-@def slug = "01022021034134-automated-contact-tracing"
-@def tags = ["bibliography", "contact", "tracing", "review", "automated", "ethics", "archive"]
-@def description = ""
++++

-@def rss_title = "Automated And Partly Automated Contact Tracing: A Systematic Review To Inform The Control Of COVID-19"
+title = "Automated And Partly Automated Contact Tracing: A Systematic Review To Inform The Control Of COVID-19" slug = "01022021034134-automated-contact-tracing" tags = ["bibliography", "contact", "tracing", "review", "automated", "ethics", "archive"] rss_title = "Automated And Partly Automated Contact Tracing: A Systematic Review To Inform The Control Of COVID-19" rss_pubdate = Date(2021, 1, 1)
-@def rss_description = ""
-@def rss_pubdate = Date(2021, 1, 1)
++++

 Automated And Partly Automated Contact Tracing: A Systematic Review To Inform The Control Of COVID-19